Sumerian Vampires Inspired Tales of Bloodsucking Baobhan Sith, Satan, and Dracula

 Jungian psychologists, on the other hand, believe vampirism and drinking blood is a symbolic expression of our primal instincts.
 The “Trickster,” Jung said, is from the shadow archetype and deceives, sometimes playfully, but more often painfully.
 Described as “A very sexual archetype”, the Trickster has the ability to change genders and play havoc with the hyper-rational personality and community.
 The archetype was played by Satan of Christianity, Loki in Norse myths, and in Native American mythology it was the Wendigo trickster.

-These are relatively modern interpretations and they begin only two thousand years ago, but vampires actually appeared in the animistic beliefs of the earliest Sumerians, long before the hoofed feet were worn by Satan in the Bible.
+These are relatively modern interpretations and they begin only 2000 years ago, but vampires actually appeared in the animistic beliefs of the earliest Sumerians, long before the hoofed feet were worn by Satan in the Bible.

-The first Sumerians, between 4500 and 2000 BC, believed spirits inhabited all created forms and the “ekimmu” (sometimes edimmu) were ghostly spirits that sucked the life force out of people’s bodies.
-The ekimmu was the departed soul of a dead person that had been cursed or denied eternal rest because of some unredeemed sin.
-It held a psychic control over its victims.
-The ekimmu could walk through doors and walls and would drain the life from the household, including the blood from the owner of the home and his relatives and servants.
+The first Sumerians, between 4500 and 2000 BC, believed spirits inhabited all created forms and the “edimmu” (sometimes ekimmu) were ghostly spirits that sucked the life force out of people’s bodies.
+The edimmu was the departed soul of a dead person that had been cursed or denied eternal rest because of some unredeemed sin.
+It held a psychic control over its victims and the edimmu could walk through doors and walls.
+This being would drain the life from the household, including the blood from the owner of the home and his relatives and servants.

 - Mesopotamian Ghostbusters: The Evil Acts of Assyrian Ghosts and How They Were Vanquished